aayamdahal/undergraduation-crm/README.md

 ## 🔐 Authentication & roles

-- Client auth is initialised via `src/lib/firebase.ts`, using browser session persistence so advisors remain signed in until they log out.【
+- Client auth is initialised via `src/lib/firebase.ts`, using browser session persistence so advisors remain signed in until they log out.

 - The UI exposes sign-in/sign-up flows, error messaging, and sign-out controls.
-Display names automatically derive initials and friendly labels when Firebase profiles are incomplete.【
+Display names automatically derive initials and friendly labels when Firebase profiles are incomplete.

 - Protect access by configuring Firebase Auth providers and tightening Firestore security rules to the collections/subcollections used here.